Healthcare in Switzerland: Electronic health records

 Before the discussions about a nationwide implementation, electronic health records were widely used in both private and public healthcare organizations.

 In 2007, the Swiss Federal Government approved a national strategy for adoption of e-health.
 A central element of this strategy is a nationwide electronic health record.
 Following the federal tradition of Switzerland, it is planned that the infrastructure will be implemented in a decentralized way, i.e., using an access and control mechanism for federating existing records.
 In order to govern legal and financial aspects of the future nationwide EHR implementation, a bill was passed by the Swiss Federal Government in 2013 but left open questions regarding mandatory application.
 The Federal Act on the Electronic Patient Record came into force on 15 April 2017, but the records were not universally available until 2020.
 It will be extended to birth centres and nursing homes in 2022.
 Both patients and clinicians can store and access health data in the records.

+Swiss Personalized Health Network

+The Swiss Personalized Health Network (SPHN) is a federal initiative launched in 2017 to make patient data securely available for research in Switzerland.
+As of 2025, it involves over 1,000 researchers and clinicians and provides consented data from more than 700,000 patients.
+SPHN’s infrastructure includes national health data standards, the BioMedIT network as a trusted research environment, and a Data Coordination Center supported by CHF 20.7 million in federal funding.

+BioMedIT is a secure national computing network coordinated by the SIB Swiss Institute of Bioinformatics to support biomedical research involving sensitive patient data.
+It consists of nodes in Basel, Lausanne, and Zurich, and provides researchers with a protected environment and technical support for analyzing clinical data, operating under the SPHN information security policy.

+Healthcare providers

 Primary care

 The ‘netCare’ scheme for minor ailments was introduced nationally in 2016.
 Pharmacists conduct a standardised triage and can prescribe medication.
 They can also have an unscheduled teleconsultation with a physician.